spark423/pldi2025-artifact/README.md

 ```
 $ ./CorrectnessTestOther.sh
 ```
 This script will take roughly 20 minutes.
-The testing method is the same as that for OurLibm.
+The testing method is nearly identical to that for OurLibm with the following difference: for functions for which the inputs with incorrect results are known, the inputs are included in the sample.
 This test corresponds to the columns for CORE-MATH and glibc in Table 1.

 We also set up a test script to run this test for ALL possible FP inputs with bit-lengths <= 32.
 The test is expected to take over 24 hours.